ACTING ESSENTIALS is a Six-Part Course (held on Sunday afternoons in Brighton, Victoria)

 The 13 part television series commenced filming in Melbourne in April 2013.
 Kewley worked closely with 17 year old Ned in his preparation for the grueling auditions for the series.

 Kewley also worked closely with Ned on his screen test for the US feature film THE MAZE RUNNER in March 2013.
 At the end of 2013 he was cast in the pilot of Channel Seven’s HARTMAN’S SOLUTION, and in 2014 he scored the lead guest role in the first episode of the Season 3 of THE DOCTOR BLAKE MYSTERIES on ABC-TV.

 In October 2014 Ned performed the monologue “Awkward” at the highly regarded MILAWA MONOLOGUES.
-He is currently in Sydney studying at NIDA (the National Institute of Dramatic Art).
+In 2016 he moved to Sydney to begin three years of full-time study at NIDA (the National Institute of Dramatic Art).

-JOSH GEARY gained representation with Catherine Poulton Management after appearing opposite Lincoln Younes (‘Home & Away’ and ‘Tangle’) and Jeremy Kewley in the film LOCKER.
+JOSH GEARY gained representation with Catherine Poulton Management after appearing opposite Lincoln Younes (‘Home & Away’, ‘Tangle’, ‘Grand Hotel’) and Jeremy Kewley in the film LOCKER.